tremaynet/week1-homework-refactor/README.md

         11. line 115 re-ordered the p selector to be lower in order so that it would set the font size for the contents in the <main> and <aside>
         12. line 98 increased the margin-bottom to 32px to aling with main conent
         13. Reordered CSS to match the flow of the HTML file

-9. Organize the CSS selectors to follow the semantice structure of the HTML elements
 10. Included comments before each element or section of the page - see #4